 Second Conditional: sentences, exercises, tests and examples

-We talk about imaginary, unlikely or unreal situations in the present / future and their possible results.
+We talk about imaginary, unlikely, or unreal situations in the present or future and their possible results.

 Second Conditional Form